Exhale (Shoop Shoop): Critical reception

 "Exhale (Shoop Shoop)" received mostly positive reviews from music critics; most of which were positive about Houston's 'soulful' performance and vocal maturity.
 The Atlanta Journal-Constitution viewed the song as "easy and understated".
-Larry Flick of Billboard called it "a surprisingly understated shuffle-ballad with soul and far more interesting vocal colors than all the shrieking can provide."
+Larry Flick of Billboard magazine called it "a surprisingly understated shuffle-ballad with soul and far more interesting vocal colors than all the shrieking can provide."
 However, Patricia Smith of The Boston Globe wrote that the "Shoop Shoop"s were "annoying".
 Anthony Violenti of The Buffalo News gave the song a positive review, commenting that Houston's vocals were intoxicating.
 Steve Baltin from Cash Box said it "has SMASH written all over it."
 He added that the song "has a soothing, gentle feel refreshingly free of Houston’s normal vocal melodramatics."
 James Masterton for Dotmusic deemed it as "a gorgeous piece of very, very hardcore soul with Whitney adopting a breathy, understated vocal style."
 Mike Wood from Idolator described it as a "slow-jamming gem", noting "the soothing lyrics about learning how to let go and move on: “Sometimes you laugh, sometimes you cry / Life never tells us the whens or whys.”
 If only we all could keep that calm in light of life's calamities."
 Jean Rosenbluth of Los Angeles Times praised the song, saying "Houston's elegant 'Exhale (Shoop Shoop)' [...] exude[s] maturity without resorting to the relentlessly big vocals that characterize so many R&B records aiming for adult audiences."